 Our ideal guests are mature English-speaking travelers who are interested in sampling life in Beijing but not wanting to give up some basic comforts.
 We prefer guests closer to our own age.
 Young travelers: please check out Backpackingchina, it's a youth hostel in our neighborhood, cheaper and more suitable for you.

-We have two short-haired house cats.
+We have one short-haired house cat (but may add another).
 So people with cat allergies please be forewarned.